Gamesunblocked67/gamesunblocked67.github.io/README.md

             // Update the version display in settings document.getElementById('current-version-display').textContent = storedVersion;

-            // Re-attach event listeners to all buttons (including added/removed ones) attachEventListeners();
+            // Re-attach event listeners to all buttons attachEventListeners();
         }